sensu/sensu-docs/content/sensu-go/5.16/api/overview.md

 - **More efficient integration**: Check and handler plugins and other code can integrate with the Sensu API without implementing the logic required to authenticate via the `/auth` API endpoint to periodically refresh the access token
 - **Improved security**: API keys do not require providing a username and password in check or handler definitions
-- **Better admin control**: API keys can be created and revoked without changing the underlying user's password...but keep in mind that API keys will continue to work even if the user's password changes
+- **Better admin control**: API keys can be created and revoked without changing the underlying user's password, but keep in mind that API keys will continue to work even if the user's password changes

 API keys are cluster-wide resources, so only cluster admins can grant, view, and revoke them.